 Relative to time, lower gas flow might require longer time periods to reach the same level of nitride needle density as a higher gas flow.
-Mark has spoken to numerous handpan and pantam builders all over the world about their nitriding recipes and has been shocked by how much they can vary to achieve similar results.
+Mark has spoken to numerous handpan and pantam drum builders all over the world about their nitriding recipes and has been shocked by how much they can vary to achieve similar results.
 One builder might achieve the same nitride needle density with only 2-3 hours at a peak temperature as another builder that nitrides for 15+ hours at peak temperature.
 There is no doubt that furnace efficiency, forming methods and especially alloy composition also influence this equation very significantly!
-This is why it can be difficult to attempt adapting another’s recipe to one’s own instruments unless the same alloy and furnace is used.
-While it can require a great deal of hard work and significant investment to develop a nitriding recipe that suits one’s own tastes, this is one of the main variables that has created a wide variety of different tones, timbres and characteristics of the many different handpans in the world.
-Even once a builder develops a nitriding recipe that they prefer for their instruments, they must always be willing to adapt to the deviating results of each batch of shells or even each shell within a batch.
-This is the one of the main reasons that each handpan is indeed a unique creation.
+This is why it can be difficult to attempt adapting another’s recipe to one’s own drums unless the same alloy and furnace is used.
+While it can require a great deal of hard work and significant investment to develop a nitriding recipe that suits one’s own tastes, this is one of the main variables that has created a wide variety of different tones, timbres and characteristics of the many different handpan in the world.
+Even once a builder develops a nitriding recipe that they prefer for their drums, they must always be willing to adapt to the deviating results of each batch of shells or even each shell within a batch.
+This is the one of the main reasons that each handpan drum is indeed a unique creation.

 As time goes on, the spectrum of nitriding possibility is bound to only grow as more and more builders explore their own singing steel sound sculptures.
 We would like to humbly and graciously offer a sincere thank you to everyone for exploring your own unique directions and helping to make this an art form that is diversely rich in sonic character!